Julian22222/PRACTICE/Docker/README_Docker.md

 //Now we need to set our Image, we need to set what files we want to move to new Image and keep it there.
 Image is used for read only.
 When you create the Image, you can't edit it.
 COPY command copy some certains Folders and files from our project to new Docker Image
 COPY . . //<-- First of all we mention from where we want to copy our files and what we want to copy.
 First dot (COPY .) means we copy all folders and files from Root folder of our Project.
 Project Root place is located, where you have Dockerfile document.
 After that we declare -> where we want to paste those files into new Image.
 (COPY . .) --> Second dot means that we will paste all files to Root Image Folder.
 If we use --> WORKDIR /app before this, than we can write --> COPY . . - Because we will be located in /app folder after WORKDIR /app command.

 EXPOSE 3000//<-- This command is not mandatory in Docker , but it is best practise.
-It tells what PORT will run our application
+It tells what PORT will be used in Docker Container to run our application.
 //This code means -> when we start this application, we will use PORT 3000

 //To run our application